rm8020/mahabharata/TheStory/context.md

    * I will need lot of iterations and corrections
    * but this option means I can start immediately and this means I may not loose interest.

-  I have choosen Option B just because I can start immidetly and it has more chance of me to continue to have the interest.
+  I have choosen Option B just because I can start immediately and has more chance of me to continue to have the interest.

 For me the intention is impproving my own understanding of the world by the way of Mahabharata.
-  Mahabharat is the ultimate and the largest EPIC and by no means i can have first draft ready in less than 18 months.
-I am targeting 2 years months to finish the frist draft.
+Mahabharata is the ultimate and the largest EPIC and by no means i can have first draft ready in less than 18 months.
+I am targeting 2 years  to finish the first draft.

 Project Start Date: April 06, 2020
 Target Date For the First Draft: April 05, 2022